knrt10/kubernetes-basicLearning/readme.md

 #### Starting a Kubernetes cluster with minikube

-Once you have Minikube installed locally, you can immediately start up the Kubernetes cluster with the command in the following listing.
+Once you have Minikube installed locally, you can immediately start up the Kubernetes cluster with the following command:

 `minikube start`
 ```bash